tgcoughlin/exploratory-data-analysis---customer-loans-in-finance597/README.md

-Project Title - EDS Loan Finance
+--Project Title - EDS Loan Finance

-Table of Contents, if the README file is long
+--Table of Contents, if the README file is long

-A description of the project: what it does, the aim of the project, and what you learned
+--A description of the project: what it does, the aim of the project, and what you learned This project is intended to practice core data transformations for dataframes, so as to tidy and analyse data.
+It involves:
+-Setting the correct datatypes
+-imputing nul-values
+-removing outliers
+-removing overly correlated variables

 -- Installation instructions